DrYenyen/How-to-region-change-remarry-and-or-merge-Games-Updates-and-DLC/README.md

 3. Place .zip archive file you get from *3.
 Backup Backported Files* or one you have sourced yourself
 4. Run the *PS4 v27* file and type 4 in the CMD window then press enter and wait the larger the files the longer the proccess

-# 6. Unknown to me
+# 6. WIP
-# 7. DLC - Change Region
+# 7. WIP
-# 8. Unknown to me
+# 8. WIP
-# 9. Unknown to me
+# 9. WIP
-# 10 Unknown to me
+# 10 WIP
 # 11. Update - Change Region
 1. Place the base game you have in the **Game** folder
 2. Place the alternate region update file in the *Update* folder.
 3. Run the *PS4 v27* file and type 11 in the CMD window then press enter and wait the larger the files the longer the proccess
+# 12.WIP